londonrsteele/FSE_Career_Path/3 Making a Website Responsive/0 Layout with Flexbox/Tea Cozy/TeaCozy_README.md

-# Fundamentals of CSS > Making a Website Responsive > Off-Platform Project: Tea Cozy
+# Making a Website Responsive > Off-Platform Project: Tea Cozy
 ## Project Description
 We will provide a design spec and image assets to help you along the way.
 A design spec is an image of a web page outlined with all of its CSS properties